Protein-Losing Enteropathy (PLE)

 Some of the symptoms of protein-losing enteropathy include:

 - Feeding intolerance (when an infant or child is unable to eat or digest food without getting sick)

 - Ascites (fluid retention in the abdomen)

 Treatment of PLE can be challenging, but we are now working on several new treatment options for patients with this disorder.
-At The Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania, patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Center for Lymphatic Imaging and Interventions.
+Patients are treated by a team of experts who specialize in lymphatic imaging and interventions through the Jill and Mark Fishman Center for Lymphatic Disorders.

 The team will determine the best treatment approach for each patient’s condition.
 When lymphatic imaging is able to identify the source of the leak that’s causing protein-losing enteropathy, it can potentially be sealed during an embolization procedure.

 Experts at the Jill and Mark Fishman Center for Lymphatic Disorders have been developing new imaging and treatment options for these patients.
 It is too early to tell what the long-term outlook will be for these new treatment options.

 Most of the follow-up care will be done by your or your child’s primary physician in coordination with our team for special needs related to the procedure or the lymphatic disorder.
 This can include recommendations for new medications, medication weans or diet recommendations.

 Experts are collaborating on research to better understand the lymphatic system, develop new lymphatic interventional procedures, and to improve lymphatic imaging modalities.

 Our team has the most experience in the world treating both children and adults with protein-losing enteropathy.
 We have developed a variety of innovative imaging and interventional techniques that have advanced the minimally invasive treatment options available to patients.